 CBD / Cannabidiol is one of more than one hundred cannabinoids found in the hemp plant.
 It is the most abundant cannabinoid in hemp.
-A non-psychoactive compound, CBD is known for its benefits to both the mind and body though its interaction with our own endocannabinoid system.
+A non-psychoactive compound, CBD is known for its benefits to both the mind and body through its interaction with our own endocannabinoid system.

 Cannabinoid Receptors, located throughout the body, are part of the endocannabinoid system.
 These receptors are involved in a variety of physiological and cognitive processes, regulating internal stability, or homeostasis.